Where are you located?

 What happens if the class I want to take is full?

 We recommend putting yourself on the waiting list in case of a cancellation.
 There is always a chance that someone will cancel and spaces open up.
-If a spot opens, you will be added to the class list and receive a confirmation via email or text.
+If a spot opens, you will be added to the class list and receive a confirmation via email.
+To receive text notifications, you must opt in to notifications via text within your Mindbody account.
 As soon as you know you can no longer make it to class, please remove yourself from the waiting list to ensure that you are not added.
 Once you move from the waiting list into the class, our late cancellation policy applies if you miss it.

 If this is my first class, do you recommend starting with an individual session?